JohnLCaron/rlauxe/docs/Overview.md

 ## Audit Types and hasStyle

-1. Physical ballot has location id that is recorded on the CVR.
+1. Physical card has location id that is recorded on the CVR.
 (CLCA)
-   1. CVR records complete info (or references a ballot style). (hasStyle)
+   1. CVR has complete info (or references a card style). (hasStyle)
-   2. CVR records does not record undervotes, does not reference a ballot style . (noStyle)
+   2. CVR does not have undervotes, does not reference a card style. (noStyle) TODO

-2. In addition to 1, there are pools where the physical ballot has a location but is not associated with a CVR.
+2. Some/all ballots are in pools where CVR does not exist or CVR id is not recorded on the physical card.
 (OneAudit)
-   1. CVR exists and has complete info (or references a ballot style). (hasStyle) If there are multiple ballot styles, divide pool so each has one ballot style.
+   1. CVR exists and has complete info (or references a card style), but id not recorded. (hasStyle)
+      * If ncards > 1, and physical card location knows which card it is, divide pool so each has one card style.
 (SF OneAudit)
+      * Otherwise, form the union of contests == pool card style.
+(SF OneAudit)
-   2. CVR exists but does not record undervotes or reference a ballot style. (noStyle)
+   2. CVR exists but does not record undervotes or reference a card style. (noStyle) TODO
-   3. Pool totals only.
-Pool ballotStyle is the Union of all contests in the precinct. (noStyle) (Boulder OneAudit?)
+   3. CVR does not exist, only Pool totals.
+Pool cardStyle is the Union of all contests in the precinct. (noStyle) (Boulder OneAudit?)

 3. There are no CVRs (Polling)

+    When polling, you can reduce the sample size by choosing ballots that contain the contests you want.
+So then the diluted margin comes back in when estimating.

-   1. Theres only 1 pool of ballots, unknow ballot styles. (noStyle)
+   1. Theres only 1 pool of cards, unknow card styles. (noStyle)
-   2. There are multiple pools and each pool has one ballot style. (hasStyle) (Boulder Polling?)
+   2. There are multiple pools and each pool has one card style. (hasStyle) (Boulder Polling?)
-   3. There are multiple pools that can be used to narrow the population size. (noStyle)
+   3. There are multiple pools that can be used to narrow the population size.
+(OneAudit noStyle vs Polling?)

+* In all variants, for each card, the list of possible contests that are on it is recorded (and made as tight as possible).
+Card styles can be factored out or not.
+The diluted margin of a contest is calculated by summing over the cards.

 In ClcaAssorter.overstatementError(), hasStyle penalises MVR not having the contest, but noStyle treats it as a non-vote, since you are sampling a population where you expect non-votes.

 Otherwise, hasStyle only affects the calculation of the dilutedMargin.

-when (hasStyle), margin = dilutedMargin, else margin > dilutedMargin. always use dilutedMargin when estimating the sample size.
+When hasStyle, margin = dilutedMargin, else margin > dilutedMargin. always use dilutedMargin when estimating the sample size.

-Ballot vs Card : If the pysical cards are stored and processed separately (common case), then everything is done with cards.
+Ballot vs Card : If the physical cards are stored and processed separately (common case), then everything is done with cards.
 If the cards are kept together, we can pretend the ballot is one card.
-The only exception (possibly) is that the BallotStyle can be used in forming the CardManifest, see p.13 below.
+The only exception (possibly) is if the card style can be used in forming the CardManifest, see p.13 below.

-ballots vs cards
+From MoreStyle

 p.6 (c = 1)
 There are N ballots cast in the jurisdiction, of which N_B = N contain contest B and